 If your health improves or your illness goes into remission, you may no longer need hospice care.
 You always have the right to stop hospice care at any time.
-If you choose to stop hospice care, you'll be asked to sign a form that includes the date your care will end.
+If you choose to stop hospice care, the hospice provider will ask you to sign a form that includes the date your care will end.

-You shouldn't be asked to sign any forms about stopping your hospice care at the time you start hospice.
+No one should ask you to sign any forms about stopping your hospice care at the time you start hospice.
 Stopping hospice care is a choice only you can make, and you shouldn't sign or date any forms until the actual date that you want your hospice care to stop.